israman30/Project1/README.md

 *Developer info click [here](https://www.linkedin.com/in/israel-manzo/)*

 ## First iOS project
-This is an App that allows the user to interact ith the interface and create lists of tasks.
+This is an App that allows the user to create a list of task, and each list contain a detail chalkboard description.
+Also the application will remind the user about the list saved.

 ## List of List
 * This App allows the user to create a new list of task